adaptyteam/adapty-docs/versioned_docs/version-3.0/eu-cluster.md

 ## Step 3: Log in with EU-specific link

 Direct your team to log in via `https://app.adapty.io/eu-login`.
+For general dashboard access, continue using `app.adapty.io`.

 This should help ensure you’re compliant with EU data regulations while using Adapty!

-For general dashboard access, use `app.adapty.io`.